+- community expectations and the Council's response to customer feedback.

-- consent requirements
+- consent requirements.

-- sustainable health and environmental matters embodied in the community outcomes
+- sustainable health and environmental matters embodied in the community outcomes.

-- impacts of climate change over time
+- impacts of climate change over time.

-- · community affordability.
+- community affordability.

-The levels of service determine the amount of funding that is required to maintain, renew and upgrade the stormwater infrastructure to provide customers and the wider community with the level of service provided.
+The levels of service determine the amount of funding that is required to maintain, renew, and upgrade the stormwater infrastructure to provide customers and the wider community with the level of service provided.
 Changes in any level of service will impact on funding requirements.